petrussola/boycott-brands-supporting-war/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://vshymanskyy.github.io/StandWithUkraine)

-## Chrome extension - Boycott western brands that have refused to exit Russian market
+## Chrome extension - Boycott brands that refuse to exit Russian market

-- This extension highlights products and brands owned by the brands in multiple online stores (see below).
+- This extension highlights products and brands owned by the brands in multiple online supermarkets (see below).
 It blurs the offending items and shows a warning message so you can boycott them (see screenshots below).
 - By refusing to leave the Russian market, these brands are implicitely supporting the war in Ukraine.

-### Brands refusing to leave the Russian market (see [#3, #4 and #5 in Yale's tracking document](https://som.yale.edu/story/2022/over-400-companies-have-withdrawn-russia-some-remain))
+### Brands refusing to leave the Russian market (see [Grades C ("Scaling Back"), D ("Buying Time") and F ("Digging In") in Yale's tracking document](https://som.yale.edu/story/2022/over-400-companies-have-withdrawn-russia-some-remain))

 - Nestlé
 - Danone
 - Bacardi
-- Carlsberg
 - Pepsico
 - Bayer
 - Colgate-Palmolive